washington feral cat named hamilton

 “Mrs. Washington has a mottled tom-cat, (which she calls, in a complimentary way, ‘Hamilton,’) with thirteen yellow rings around his tail, and that his flaunting it suggested to the Congress the adoption of the same number of stripes for the rebel flag”

-While the journal entry appears to be sarcastic, Smythe may have been referencing Hamilton’s actual reputation as a Tomcat and he may have heard the rumor that Martha’s cat was nicknamed Hamilton.
+While his journal entry was probably sarcastic, Smythe may have been aware of Hamilton’s reputation as an arrogant ladies man.
+He may have even heard a rumor or joke that Martha Washington’s cat was named Alexander Hamilton.

-A “feral” cat is a free-roaming feline that lives in the wild and is untamed.
-A feral cat uses its hunting skills and wild ways to survive.
+A “feral” tomcat is a free-roaming male feline that lives in the wild and is untamed, using its hunting skills and wild ways to survive.